-About two weeks ago Ubisoft rolled out a massive patch for its looter shooter that people were abandoning left and right.
-Now players are coming back and newcomers are popping up, so how good is it really?
+About two weeks ago Ubisoft and Massive Entertainment rolled out a massive patch for their looter shooter that people were abandoning en masse.
+Now players are coming back and newcomers are popping up, so how good is The Division really?

 Update 1.8 itself brought a ton of changes, more PvE content, another PvP mode, balance changes and set stage for a new batch of Global Events.
 For players not willing to dig through patch notes, here is the rundown.